 Architect Winy Maas is one of the founders of Rotterdam-based studio MVRDV, one of the Netherlands' most successful and influential architecture studios.
 The firm was placed ninth in the inaugural Dezeen Hot List of the most newsworthy forces in international architecture and design.

-Eindhoven-based studio Atelier NL consists of designers Lonny van Ryswyk and Nadine Sterk.
+Eindhoven-based studio Atelier NL consists of designers Lonny van Ryswyck and Nadine Sterk.
 Their work often explores how natural materials vary according to location, as expressed in their Fundamentals of Makkum tableware project, which used clay from different parts of the Netherlands to create objects of varying colour and texture.

 Marcus Fairs founded Dezeen in 2006 and is the first digital journalist to be awarded an honorary fellowship of the Royal Institute of British Architects.